List of The 39 Clues characters: Arnold

 Arnold is the Holt family pit bull.
 He accompanies the family on the clue hunt.
 His cards are No. 403, No. 412, No. 414, and No. 418.

 Alistair Oh

 Alistair Oh (from Seoul, South Korea) is a Korean businessman.
 He always holds his diamond-tipped cane with him while traveling.
 Alistair is also the inventor of microwavable burritos.
 Although he lost much of his money on bad investments, he managed to live by himself since the death of his father Gordon.
 Alistair makes alliances with other teams only to then doublecross them, and sometimes leaving them to die.
-Also, he was one of the witnesses of Hope Cahill's and Arthur Trent's deaths.
+However, he demonstrated a particular fondness towards Amy and Dan as one of their most consistent allies throughout the Clue Hunt and tries to protect them several times.
+Also, he was one of the witnesses of Hope Cahill's and Arthur Trent's deaths, which left him guilt-ridden.
 He turned Isabel Kabra over to the police, putting her in prison for life.
 He is an Ekat, and his uncle Bae is the branch leader.
 He dies of a seizure due to a knee infection in Trust No One.
+He and Grace share the same paternal grandfather, Henry Cahill, though their fathers are half-brothers, having been conceived from separate marriages.
 His official card is No. 34.